THE 2020 & 2021 FESTIVAL SEASON IN ANDALUCIA

 One of the many unfortunate effects of the Coronavirus outbreak here in Andalucia is the cancellation of the region's most spectacular and colourful spring festivals.

-A number of the 3,000-odd historic, much-loved festive events which form the heart of social life all around the region are being cancelled, from March onwards.
+A number of the 3,000-odd historic, much-loved festive events which form the heart of social life all around the region were cancelled in 2020 from March onwards.
 Holy Week, the Feria de Abril in Seville, and El Rocio are three of the most famous spring events which will not take place as planned this year.

 Ferias - fairs

 18-09-2021 The Cádiz City Council announced its decision to postpone the 2022 Carnival from February to June.
 The start of the Official Contest of Carnival Groups will move to April 25.
 The Cádiz Carnival will take place from June 9 to 19 2022.